New to Telerik UI for Blazor? Download free 30-day trial

 2. When you open the AnimationContainer with ShowAsync(), call a JavaScript function and subscribe to the click event of the documentElement.

-3. In the JavaScript click handler, get the event target and check if it is inside or outside the AnimationContainer.
-Use the CSS Class from step 1.
+3. In the JavaScript click handler, get the target event and check if it is inside or outside the AnimationContainer.
+Use the custom CSS Class from step 1.

 4. If the target is outside, call a .NET method from the JavaScript code that will close the AnimationContainer.